 It might be both fun and instructive to implement a simple version of such a calculation.
+If you are interested in doing this, Rasmus can help to pick out some relevant data that is less complicated than the examples given in the papers above.
 We can set up simple datasets so you do not have to deal with geographical information systems.